rogreen/CloudEnableWPFLOBApps/README.md

 Expenses - 04 After Hybrid Connection: Here, we see how to leave the data in on-prems SQL Server and call it from the WCF service in the cloud.

 Expenses - 05 After Service Bus: Finally, we see how to call an internal WCF service from the cloud hosted WCF service.

+The docs are a bit of a work in progress.
+They were originally written for an MVA course.
+I have been slowly updating them, mostly to reflect changes in the Azure portal user interface.

+If you have any questions, please don't hesitate to contact me.
+Best way is to email me directly (rogreen at microsoft).